A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### Exposing the traitor (XP 30)

   - if the PCs expose the traitor in any part of this book then award 30xp
+  - if you think any of your players may have foreknowledge consider switching who the traitor is

 ## Part 2: Retaking Rannick (XP 970, Party Level 8-9)